JustinYuu/MACIL_SD/README.md

 ## Acknowledgements

 The codes are based on [XDVioDet](https://github.com/Roc-Ng/XDVioDet) and [RTFM](https://github.com/tianyu0207/RTFM).
 We sincerely thank them for their efforts.
-If you have further questions, please contact me at jsyu19@fudan.edu.cn.
+If you have further questions, please contact us at jsyu19@fudan.edu.cn and jinyuliu20@fudan.edu.cn.